-For any other hazardous or volatile materials encountered during the cleanup, use the CRC HazMat report form to document and report these substances.
+For any other hazardous or volatile materials encountered during the cleanup, print out the CRC HazMat report form to document and report these substances.
 This ensures that appropriate measures can be taken to handle and dispose of such materials safely.
+You can also upload the information after the cleanup using our online HazMat form.